Conductive hearing loss: Otoscopy

-Examination of the external ear canal and ear drum is important and may help identify problems located in the outer ear up to the tympanic membrane.
+Examination of the external ear canal and ear drum is important and help identify problems located in the outer ear up to the tympanic membrane.

 Differential testing

 For basic screening, a conductive hearing loss can be identified using the Rinne test with a 256 Hz tuning fork.
 The Rinne test, in which a patient is asked to say whether a vibrating tuning fork is heard more loudly adjacent to the ear canal (air conduction) or touching the bone behind the ear (bone conduction), is negative indicating that bone conduction is more effective that air conduction.
 A normal, or positive, result, is when air conduction is more effective than bone conduction.

 With a one-sided conductive component the combined use of both the Weber and Rinne tests is useful.
 If the Weber test is used, in which a vibrating tuning fork is touched to the midline of the forehead, the person will hear the sound more loudly in the affected ear because background noise does not mask the hearing on this side.

 The following table compares sensorineural hearing loss to conductive: